When Should I Spay or Neuter My Dog?

 Spaying or neutering your dog before they are fully developed is a dangerous, outdated, and uniquely American belief that hopefully dissipates as veterinarians and the public become more educated on this topic.

-However, there is ample research that an early spay or neuter has negative long term effects on the body.
-From lameness, cancer, digestive issues, and so much more, it is clear how important it is for our dogs to fully develop before they have organs producing vital developmental hormones removed from their bodies.
+Clearly it is important for our dogs to fully develop before they have organs producing vital developmental hormones removed from their body.

 If you are a responsible dog owner there should be little to no chance your dog will accidentally reproduce with another dog.
 In most other developed countries it is commonplace to not neuter or spay and instead be responsible when and who the dogs are interacting with.